hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 ### Reminder notifications

-Reminder alarms require the `POST_NOTIFICATIONS` runtime permission on Android 13 and later.
-When a scheduled reminder fires without the permission, the receiver now records the missed delivery in a small shared-preferences queue so the app can later prompt the user, and it automatically reschedules the reminder for the following day.
-This ensures that watering or measurement tasks are not silently dropped while still respecting the user's current permission choice.
+Reminder delivery uses a WorkManager-backed scheduler on Android 12 and higher to request exact alarms when the `SCHEDULE_EXACT_ALARM` special permission is available, falling back to expedited jobs when it is not.
+Devices running Android 11 or lower continue to rely on `AlarmManager`.
+On Android 13+ the notification itself still requires the `POST_NOTIFICATIONS` runtime permission; when it is denied the receiver records the missed delivery in shared preferences and reschedules the reminder for the following day.
+See [docs/NOTIFICATIONS.md](docs/NOTIFICATIONS.md) for the complete permission matrix and troubleshooting tips.

 ## Data Backup